BoraComert/Bora-DSA210-Project/README.md

 ![Figure_2](https://github.com/user-attachments/assets/d2ace642-b61e-4ead-b47a-7d14a14a135a)

-The plot is created by Seasonalityplot.py

 Since economic is one of the factors in tourism inflation trends in Turkey has been analyzed.

 ![Figure_4](https://github.com/user-attachments/assets/24d0fd04-d055-459c-a54e-46686fb9dca0)
-The plot is created with inflationanalysis.py

 It appears to be there is a significant correlation between inflation of TL and tourists coming to Istanbul.

 ![Figure_3](https://github.com/user-attachments/assets/5376ea7e-cb74-46f1-a910-6af9983eabc6)
-The plot is created with inflationanalysis.py

 The USD/TL exchange rate has a moderate effect on the tourist preference while coming to Istanbul.

 ![Figure_8](https://github.com/user-attachments/assets/8fd4efed-1880-4e38-ad7d-914bd3942220)
-the plot is created by humidityandprecipitationanalysis.py

 After Inspecting the plot there is clearly a relationship between humidity of the tourists origin countries and Istanbul's season.